Vyrrhus/OrbitMotion/README.md

 ### Pause
 Pressing `SPACEBAR` pauses the simulation.

+### FPS
+`$` to show FPS

 ## WIP
-- complete the HUD with buttons, information toolbox for each bodies, time system
+- add mobile devices

+- improve HUD : buttons, show velocity vectors, show planet data, etc.
-- add a tool to add new bodies within the simulation (ie satellites)
+- tool to add new bodies within the simulation at given time.
+- add presets scenarios to choose (different sets of elements & time)

+- reduce steptime when a body is about to cross a SOI boundary
 - add a tool to solve Lambert's problem and compute trajectories
 - add maneuvers to change orbits
-- add presets models
-- rotation around every axis and showing those axis
-- reduce steptime when a body is about to cross a SOI boundary
-- add "ghost" trajectories based on n-body problem
 - add perturbations models to Keplerian orbits

 ## ISSUES